fox-it/dissect-docs/docs/source/target-shell.rst

 Use ``cat`` to view the contents of text files (use ``zcat`` for compressed files and ``hexdump`` for binary files).

-If you see an interesting file or directory you can save it with:
+If you see an interesting file or directory you can save it to your local disk with:

 .. code-block:: console